sherryyy19/agentic-ai-chatbot/README.md

 ### Phase-2 (Setup Backend with FastAPI)

-1. create a backend.py file and set up the Pydantic Model (Schema Validation).
+1. Create a backend.py file and set up the Pydantic Model (Schema Validation).
 2. Setup AI Agnet from FrontEnd Request.
 3. Run the App and explore Swaggers UI docs.
 4. Install these Dependencies in phase-2 with pipenv: